A seat belt reduces by half the risk of being killed or seriously injured in an accident. Buckling up could save your life.

 If you are the driver, you are responsible for making sure that all passengers, particularly those under age 16, fasten their seat belts.

 The maximum number of passengers, regardless of their age, is equal to the number of places equipped with a seat belt installed by the manufacturer.

 If a seat belt has been removed, modified or made unusable:

 Find out more about the rules concerning modified cars.

-The law is the same if you are riding in a taxi, and the same penalties apply.
+The law is the same if you are riding in these types of vehicles, and the same penalties apply.
 You have to buckle up.

-If a person under age 16 doesn't buckle up, it is the adult passenger riding with him or her – not the taxi driver – who faces a fine and demerit points.
+If a person under age 16 doesn't buckle up, it is the adult passenger riding with him or her – not the qualified driver – who faces a fine and demerit points.